Introduction

-What are the best methods to remove Scratches from wood without sanding?
+What are the best methods to remove scratches from wood without sanding?

 Can Chemical Strippers Effectively Remove Wood Stains?